 If the pump fails to lift or hold a load after the release valve and pump valves have been checked, the overload valve may be dirty.
-To clean the valve, remove valve plug and valve plug seal.
-Using a screwdriver, remove the overload valve screw, valve spring, valve plunger and steel ball.
-Clean and inspect valve cavity.
+To clean the valve, remove the valve plug and the plug seal.
+Using a screwdriver, remove the overload valve screw, valve spring, plunger, and steel ball.
+Clean and inspect the valve cavity.
 If the ball seat is marred, re-seat the overload ball by lightly tapping the ball on seat using tool (CP13-45).
 Remove the ball to prevent sticking.
 Reassemble the ball, plunger, spring and valve screw.
 Connect a pressure gage to the pressure outlet.
 Stroke the pump to obtain maximum desired pressure.
 Turn the valve screw clockwise to increase the pressure reading and counter-clockwise to reduce the maximum reading.
-After valve is set properly, replace valve plug.
-Note that the seal kit contains the new style valve plug and seal.
+After the valve is set properly, replace the valve seal and valve plug.
+Note that the seal kit contains the new style plug and seal.
 See "Air Bleeding" instructions before attempting to operate the pump.